Miele Triflex HX1 Review

 Miele Triflex nozzle top view

-I tried it on this pile of quaker oats, and it didn’t pick up much.
+I tried it on this pile of Quaker Oats, and it didn’t pick up much.

 Miele Triflex quaker oats result